crazyyi/solidus_bootstrap_frontend/README.md

 Licence
 -------

 Copyright Alex James ([200creative.com](http://200creative.com)) and released under the BSD Licence.
+Modified for solidus by Crazyyi